David120000/sb_ng_blogportal_microservices_mvc/README.md

 Other ports are only available for internal microservice communication in Docker networks.

 There will be demo data in the databases.
-To test application features, you can register your own account; or with the password 'qweR42!' you can authenticate with the demo accounts listed in ./build/database/bloguserdb/schema.sql file.
+To test application features, you can register your own account; or using the password 'qweR42!' you can authenticate with the demo accounts listed in ./build/database/bloguserdb/schema.sql file.

 ## Technical Overview